-Module: FIN 703 Seminar "Financial Markets"
+Module: FIN 703 Seminar "Topics in Corporate Finance"

 The seminar covers specific issues relating to financial markets in depth.
 The seminar is organized as a block seminar.
 Prior to the seminar students have to write a seminar paper on a particular topic.
 This paper has to be presented during the seminar.
 Students are also expected to actively participate in the discussion during the seminar.